 From the type of food we serve, to the environment we serve it in, to the wisdom we’re sharing with our members (and the wisdom they share with us), we’ve taken a new approach to dealing with the problem of food insecurity.

 This new model, in particular, is the reason why partners like Nature’s Path and events like the Eat Well Do Good Foodraiser are so valuable.
 For each $1 that the Greater Vancouver Food Bank receives in donation from community partners and the public, we’re able to translate that into $3 worth of fresh, nutritious food.

 So what can you do to help?
-Well, we’re inviting everyone to come down to the Eat Well Do Good Foodraiser happening on October 5th in front of the Vancouver Art Gallery.
-Each person who visits will have the opportunity to enjoy delicious organic coffee, local grab-and-go breakfast and lunch bags, and shop the marketplace, all by donation, to the Greater Vancouver Food Bank.
+Nature's Path hosts their Eat Well Do Good Foodraiser each October in front of the Vancouver Art Gallery.
+Everyone who visits has the opportunity to enjoy delicious organic coffee, local grab-and-go breakfast and lunch bags, and shop the marketplace, all by donation, to the Greater Vancouver Food Bank.

-Moreover, you’ll be able to buy large bags filled with food products from natural food companies, and purchase fresh produce to fill up the bag.
-If you can’t make it down to the event, we’d love for you to consider donating online.
+Moreover, you're able to buy large bags filled with food products from natural food companies, and purchase fresh produce to fill up the bag.
+We’d also love for you to consider donating online.